MahithaKancharla/SMS-Spam-Classifier/README.md

       streamlit run app.py

-> * Now enter the SMS in the text box to detect whether it is spam or not
+> * Now enter the SMS in the text box to predict whether it is spam or not

 ## Sample input and output images: